 Here’s a simple idea: Twitter verified accounts should not be allowed to delete their tweets.

-Verified status by Twitter doesn’t imply endorsement by Twitter, but it does mean the account is of public interest.
+Although verified status by Twitter doesn’t imply endorsement by Twitter, it does mean the account is of public interest.
 The little blue badge is what helps you distinguish between Donald Trump’s real twitter account and thousands of parody or hoax accounts that use similar twitter handles and copy his profile images and text.

 If verifying the identity of an account is in the public interest, isn’t it also in the public interest to ensure that their twitter timeline is also an accurate reflection of the things they’ve publicly tweeted?